 Clay had come to the House as a War Hawk, a leader who vocally pushed his government to confront the British over its conscription of American seamen.
-In part due to Clay's political pressure, the U.S. went to war with Britain in the War of 1812.
+In part due to Clay's political pressure, the United States went to war with Britain in the War of 1812.
 The conflict proved crucial in forging a lasting American independence from England.

 But while he pushed for war, Clay also showed himself to be crucial in the peacemaking process.
-When the battles ceased, President James Madison appointed Clay as one of five delegates to negotiate a peace treaty with Britain at Ghent, Belgium.
+When the battles ceased, President James Madison appointed Clay as one of five delegates to negotiate a peace treaty with Britain in Ghent, Belgium.

 On other fronts, Clay took some of the biggest issues of the day head-on.
 He pushed for independence for several Latin American republics, advocated for a national bank and, perhaps most significantly, argued strongly and successfully for a negotiated settlement between slave-owning states and the rest of the country over its western policy.
 The resulting Missouri Compromise, which passed in 1820, found a necessary balance that allowed for America's continued western expansion while simultaneously holding off any bloodshed over the white-hot topic of slavery.